annaboye/therestaurant-react/README.md

 ## About The Project

-Final project for the Javascript fördjupning course is a group assignment to build a restaurant website where we should be able to take table bookings.....
+Final project for the Javascript extended course is a group assignment to build a restaurant website where we should be able to take table bookings.....

 ### Built With